geopozo/container-tester/README.md

 - Optionally clean up images and containers when you are done.
 - Iterate over a curated list of popular Python, Debian/Ubuntu, Fedora and Alpine base images defined in `docker-config.toml` and perform the above steps for each of them.

-Container-Tester uses the Docker SDK for Python to communicate with your local Docker daemon.
-If Docker is not running, it prints a helpful error message and exits.
-The tool emits machine-readable JSON describing every step so you can integrate it into other scripts or CI pipelines.

 ## Installation

 You can use Container-Tester in two ways: